andreasfink/ulib/doc/README-Debian10-buster.txt

 Build  libiconv
 -----------------

-#   Note libiconf does not build if the compiler is set to clang or the linker to lld.
+#   Note libiconv does not build if the compiler is set to clang or the linker to lld.

     wget http://ftp.gnu.org/pub/gnu/libiconv/libiconv-1.16.tar.gz
     tar -xvzf libiconv-1.16.tar.gz